China’s Failure to Acknowledge $17 Billion Trade Deal, Weather and Lower Crude Oil Pressure Grains

 Weather, Fast Planting

-In the case of corn and soybeans, there are some spots of the Eastern Corn Belt that are too wet for planting, and some of the Western Corn Belt is still too dry.
-However, he thinks overall the crop is in good shape and that is also causing some fund liquidation.
+In the case of corn and soybeans, there are some spots of the eastern Corn Belt that are too wet for planting, and some of the western Corn Belt is still too dry.
+However, he thinks overall the crop is in good shape, which is also causing some fund liquidation.

 Lower Crude Oil